dani0548161-a11y/my-project/README.md

 **[docs/ADDRESSING_AND_ROUTING.md](docs/ADDRESSING_AND_ROUTING.md)** — the complete address plan.
 Which block belongs to which site, every VLAN and subnet, all router-IDs and loopbacks, the ASN allocation and why each site has its own, and every redistribution point with the reason it is configured the way it is.

 **[docs/SITE_DESIGNS.md](docs/SITE_DESIGNS.md)** — the design decisions.
-Why access switches stay Layer 2, why STP root and HSRP Active sit on the same switch, why the DC runs Rapid-PVST where HQ runs MST, why the branch runs no routing protocol at all, and what each site loses when a device fails.
+Why the access layer stays Layer 2, why STP root and HSRP Active sit on the same switch, why the DC runs Rapid-PVST where HQ runs MST, why the branch runs no routing protocol at all, and what each site loses when a device fails.

 **[docs/TROUBLESHOOTING.md](docs/TROUBLESHOOTING.md)** — nine faults that actually occurred, each with the symptom, the wrong hypothesis, the real cause, and the command that settled it.
 In seven of the nine, the layer that produced the symptom was not the layer that contained the fault.